knat/XData/README.md

 namespace "urn:project2"
 {
     import "urn:project1" as p1
-    //we can reference "urn:project1"'s members
+    //"urn:project1"'s members can be referenced
 }
 ```